My First Computer!

 Introduction

 I got my first computer in September 1993 when I was eight years old.
 I used it for playing games and programming with QBasic and MS-DOS batch files.
-The mouse didn’t work under DOS because I didn’t know how to install a driver.
 The internal speaker was loud.
+The mouse didn’t work under DOS because I didn’t know how to install the driver.
 The computer broke in early 1997.

 Specs